NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 Issue: Monderator using url to a conversation that is done renders a KeyError: 'activeconv'
 ![ModeratorAccessDoneConv](static/images/moderatorAccessDoneConversationError.png)

-## Active Conversations Not Accessible if Sessions is no longer available
+## Active Conversations Not Accessible if Browser Session is no longer available

 Issue: If the browser session information is deleted there is currently no function available to track and enable users to access and continue the conversation